Taking Care of Tortoises in the Philippines

 Commercial Tortoise Food available in Shopee / Lazada

-• Zoomed tortoise food (grass-based, excellent US brand so it can get expensive)
+- Zoomed tortoise food - grass-based, excellent US brand so it can get expensive here

 SUPPLEMENTS

-• Reptile Calcium.
-Buy one without D3 if your tortoise gets natural sunlight.
-(2-3 times per week)
+- Reptile Calcium.
+Buy one without D3 if your tortoise gets natural sunlight 2-3 times per week).
+As an alternative, search "Calcium Carbonate food grade" in Shopee or Lazada.

-• Probiotics.
+- Probiotics.
 You can mix this to their drinking water.
-The brand I use is EM1 but you can also use other brands.
+Just search for "Probiotics for pets" in Shopee and Lazada.
+The brand we currently use is Natural Organic Essentials.

 For more tortoise food options, below is an excellent tortoise food database from "The Tortoise Table".
 I suggest you check it out: